SethGunnells/dotfiles/README.md

 export EDITOR="$VISUAL"
 ```

-## Terminal
+### Setup Terminal
-Use the provided terminal preferences file and [Fira Code](https://github.com/tonsky/FiraCode) as the font.
+- Apply the terminal preferences file in this repo
+- Use [Fira Code](https://github.com/tonsky/FiraCode) as the font

+## Todo
+- [ ] Add section on favorite command line tools